ambient-innovation/gitlab-trivy-license-checks/README.md

     TRIVY_YAML: './frontend/custom-trivy.yaml'
 ```

+Some packages in the python world report the full license text as their license.
+Until that is fixed upstream these packages will be reported having unknown licenses and show up as an error.
+As of October 2023, we know at least `pipenv` and `traitlets` do this.
+Because pipenv is only needed during setup, you can easily remove that requirement from your pipfile without any disadvantage.

 ## Advanced Settings
 The container scanning job exposes a few more variables by which you can adjust the scanning if needed.
 The default settings are the recommendation of the TE-Circle, though.